ParthS28/cli-doc/README.md

 We have also added `doc google [search query]`.

+## How to install

+Installation is very easy if you have go installed.
+Start by cloning the repository `git clone https://github.com/ParthS28/cli-doc`, open a terminal and navigate to the repository and type `go install`.
+As far as I know, this works perfectly on linux.
+We still need to check on other OS.

+Become a contributor by checking the installation.

 ## Contributing
 The code underlying for this is very simple.
 This is a beginner friendly community.
 Do not feel overwhelmed and contribute.